ucdavis/hpccf-docs/docs/scheduler/resources.md

 `#SBATCH --partition=gpul`

-Your account or QOS may also impose limits on how many GPUs you’re allowed to use concurrently.
+Your account or QOS may also impose limits on how many GPUs you are allowed to use concurrently.
 The cluster scheduler enforces those limits.

 You can check your associations via: